 - Keep an eye on your audience insights because these will tell you when you should be posting to get the best engagement and conversion rates.

-What I like most about the workshops is seeing the difference in clients’ attitudes at the end of the training session, compared to at the beginning.
-Before Natalie delivers the training, people often seem overwhelmed and apprehensive, thinking that social media is confusing and not for them.
+My favourite part of the workshops is seeing the clients grow in confidence.
+Before Natalie delivers the training, people often seem overwhelmed and apprehensive.
+They think that social media is confusing and not for them.
 After the courses, clients are so much more positive and confident.
 They go away full of great ideas and really are excited to put what they have learnt into practice.
-It’s incredibly rewarding seeing the positive impact that Naturally Social has on people and this has been my favourite part of working here so far.
+It’s incredibly rewarding seeing the positive impact that Naturally Social has on people.
+This has been my favourite part of working here so far.

-I’m looking forward to seeing what the coming months will bring and I will keep you updated with what we get up to on the blog.
+I’m looking forward to seeing what next month will bring and I will keep you updated with what we get up to on the blog.